Skip to content

 Individuals who are found guilty of hindering Police may find themselves liable to imprisonment of up to 12 months, a fine of $1,100, or both.
 However, there are many other penalties that a Court may impose, which also could be more favourable for the individual involved.
 While the most serious penalty is imprisonment, other penalties that the Court may find appropriate include home detention, an intensive correction order (ICO), suspended sentence, community service or good behaviour bonds or a fine.

 Depending on personal circumstances, criminal history and the nature surrounding the event, some individuals may even have their matter dealt with by the means of a section 10 dismissal.
 This means that the Court does not record a criminal record, and penalties are avoided altogether.
 The Court may, however, impose various conditions on an individual and if these conditions are breached, the privilege may be revoked.
-For the best chance of receiving a section 10 dismissal, it is advised to seek legal representation from our experienced criminal defence lawyers at Benjamin Leonardo – The Defenders.
+For the best chance of receiving a section 10 dismissal, it is advised to seek legal representation from our experienced criminal defence lawyers at Essere – The Defenders.

 GUILTY